RadicalxChange/www/src/site/media/announcements/2022-07-07_comm-poll-results-2022.md

 ---
 layout: "layouts/announcement.njk"
-date: "2022-07-07"
+date: "2022-07-08"
 title: "Community Poll Results 2022"
 postHeader: "RxC Community Poll Results 2022"
 ---

 To the Community of RadicalxChange Foundation Ltd.:

-We recently concluded our second annual RadicalxChange Community Poll on RxC Voice, a participatory governance platform that combines liquid democracy, online deliberation, and Quadratic Voting.
-Here are the results.

-- **Decision:** RadicalxChange Agenda 2022-2023
-- **Description:** What activities should the RadicalxChange Foundation prioritize in 2022-2023?
-- **Dates:** May 2nd to May 25th, 2022
-- **Process:** (1) Delegation, (2) Conversation, (3) Decision
-- **Invitations:** A sign-up form was distributed to the community via the RadicalxChange newsletter, Twitter, and Discord.
-Everyone who filled out the sign-up form was invited to participate in the poll.
-- **Participants:** 38 community members signed up and participated in the process.

-Participants in the poll delegated voice credits to fellow community members, engaged in a democratic conversation via [Polis](https://pol.is/home), ratified the resulting [ballot curated by RxC Foundation](/media/announcements/community-poll-ballot-2022/), and prioritized the ballot’s 23 proposals in a quadratic vote.
-Consistent with the results from last year’s inaugural Community Poll[^1], the democratic process ran smoothly and resulted in actionable and valuable takeaways.
+We recently concluded our second annual Community Poll using RxC Voice.[^1] Over the first three weeks of May, 38 members[^2] of our community considered the question: “What activities should the RadicalxChange Foundation prioritize in 2022-2023?”
+Participants in the poll delegated voice credits to fellow community members, deliberated in a [Polis](https://pol.is/home) conversation, ratified the resulting [ballot curated by RxC Foundation](/media/announcements/community-poll-ballot-2022/), and prioritized the ballot’s 23 proposals in a quadratic vote.
+Consistent with the results from last year’s inaugural Community Poll[^3], the democratic process ran smoothly and resulted in actionable and valuable takeaways.

 ![Community poll results graph](/images/blog/poll-results-graph-2022.png)